Skip to main content

 Throughout her career, she contributed to the discovery, development, and commercialization of novel products, for both public health and business success.
 She leverages her abilities to strategize and innovate, to integrate science and business impact, while delivering the next generation of medicines.

-Most recently, at Johnson & Johnson, she had the privilege of building a world class, diverse Global Public Health R&D organization, delivering groundbreaking innovation to address climate-related, emerging, and entrenched health threats, such as Dengue, coronaviruses, antimicrobial resistance, tuberculosis, and leprosy.
+Dr. Draghia-Akli previously served at Johnson & Johnson, as Global Head of Global Public Health R&D, and Merck, Inc., delivering groundbreaking innovations in drugs and vaccines to address climate-related, emerging and entrenched health threats, such as Dengue, coronaviruses, antimicrobial resistance, tuberculosis, and leprosy.

 Her career has included specialty focus in the areas of genomic medicine, advanced therapies, vaccines, and infectious diseases including the medical aspect of regulations, policy, and global health.